alun1111/riverlevels/readme.md

 After some faffing around with python (windows was hijacking python on the path to open the windows store!!) i got the buld to work fine.

 However then I kept getting a error where the wrong role ARN was being used by `sam deploy --guided`!
 Gah!
-Then I noticed that there was an extension for vscode, so gave that a go.
+Then I noticed that there was an extension for vscode, so gave that a go but no dice.

 > 🐱‍👤 It turned out it was using my default credentials, which i had set to a user with minimal permissions... doh!